AdamBanham/exo-slpn-testing/model-quality/README.md

 Notably, MIMIC data cannot be directly redistrubed so instead we refer users back to our previous work for the extraction processes [1].

-For existing approaches, the ProM Gui was used to perform discovery and conformance checking.
+For existing approaches, the ProM GUI was used to perform discovery and conformance checking.
 While for the proposed approch a programatic code runner is provided.